IHE/RAD.IMR/input/pagecontent/volume-1.md

 The PDF Report Option enables actors to handle rendered reports with multimedia contents in the PDF format.

 A Report Creator that supports this option shall generate a rendered multimedia report, preserving the image references as either hyperlinks or embedded static images in the rendered PDF file, and embed the rendered report in DiagnosticReport.presentedForm.
-A Report Creator shall preserve the readability of the report in the PDF format.
+The Report Creator shall preserve the readability of the report in the PDF format.

 A Report Creator that supports this option shall generate a rendered multimedia report, preserving the image references as either hyperlinks or embedded static images in the rendered PDF file, and embed the rendered report in DiagnosticReport.presentedForm in the Store Multimedia Reports [RAD-Y1] transaction.
 See [Rendered Report In PDF](RAD-Y1.html#24y1412222-rendered-report-in-pdf-format) for details.

-> Note that how the Report Creator renders the report into PDF is out of scope of IMR, provided that the rendered report preserves the readability of the report.
+> Note that how the Report Creator lays out the report into PDF is out of scope of IMR, provided that the rendered report preserves the readability of the report.
 For example, if there are multiple measurements in the same paragraph, each has its separate image reference(s), then if the image references are rendered as inline static images, the resulting paragraph may be broken up and become hard to read.

 A Rendered Report Reader that supports this option shall support retrieving and displaying the rendered report in PDF format.